taybart/rest/doc/CLIENT.md

 }
 ```

+There is also a special `fail` function that can be used to fail the request.
+It takes a string argument and returns an error back up to the rest cli.
+This is different than a lua `error` which will be caught by the lua runtime.
+The main difference is that `fail` will cause the cli to just print the error you want without lua stack info.

 ### exports

 You can grab values from responses and put them in the `exports` table.
 This is available in requests below when the value is set.